TheThingILearn/SDK-Emulator/README.md

 export ANDROID_HOME=$HOME/.android
 export PATH=$PATH:$ANDROID_HOME/cmdline-tools/latest/bin:$ANDROID_HOME/platform-tools
 ```
-3. After you saved the file do the command in a terminal
+3. After you saved the file do that command in a terminal
 ```
 source .bashrc
 ```